(Be sure to choose LTR from the drop down menu)

-Beginning in Fall 2016, the Erie Philharmonic will visit classrooms at St. Ben's Child Development Center in our first ever Long Term Residency.
-Instead of reaching students just a few times a year as done in the past, teaching artist Sarah Lee will visit the center 60 times between August and February.
+Beginning in Fall 2018, the Erie Philharmonic will visit classrooms at the St. Benedict Center as a continuation of nationally-recognized Long Term Residency program.
+Instead of reaching students just a few times a year as done in the past, teaching artist Melany Myers will visit the center 60 times between August and February.

 This long-term residency has many goals, but the main mission is to create positive musical experiences that promote early music appreciation and early literacy skills in young students, preparing them for success in school and beyond.
 Strengthening this emphasis on continued arts infusion, the Philharmonic aims to bring music into pre-kindergarten classes in order to aid language and literacy development as well as organizing and applying knowledge through creative thinking.

-Teaching Artist Sarah Lee has led the Philharmonic’s outreach and education programs previously, so this is a natural step forward to reach more students with an expansive curriculum.
-Lee has spent the summer creating lessons that focus on rhythm, movement, singing, and instrument identification, all centered on literacy, exploration, and fine motor skills.
-“We will work to achieve a series of standard-based goals.
-This 20-week, 60-day residency will reach over 60 students and include visiting guest artists from the Philharmonic as well as a trip to see the orchestra perform live in the historic Warner Theatre,” says Lee, also a musician with the Philharmonic.
+Teaching Artist Melany Myers has over 30 years teaching and music education experience, so this is a natural step forward to reach even more students with an expansive curriculum.
+Building upon the groundwork laid by Erie Phil musician Sarah Lee, this 20-week, 60-day residency will reach over 60 students, again including visiting guest artists from the Philharmonic as well as a trip to see the orchestra perform live in the historic Warner Theatre.
 The program also includes professional development on arts infusion for all teachers at the center.

 Executive Director Steve Weiser is excited to look to the future and ensure the Philharmonic is truly living their mission.
-“I’m honored that the PA Council on the Arts supports our residency at St. Benedict.
-The Philharmonic has been doing similar but smaller programs there for a few years, but this is significantly larger and will carry a greater long-lasting impact for the students at St. Ben’s,” Weiser said.
-“I take this program as a vote of confidence from the state – we know we are doing great things, but we are also one of the first to receive this type of funding directly from the state.”
+“I’m honored that the PA Council on the Arts has again chosen to support our residency, this year returning to the St. Benedict Center.
+Given the enormous success of last year's residency at Early Connections, we are anxious to see how large of an impact we can have on the lives of even more children this year,” Weiser said.
+“I take this program as a vote of confidence from the state – we know we are doing great things, but we are also one of the first orchestras to receive this type of funding directly from the state.”

 The Pennsylvania Council on the Arts (PCA) is a state agency in the Office of the Governor.
 Created in 1966, the PCA is currently celebrating its 50th anniversary.
 The Council’s mission is to foster the excellence, diversity, and vitality of the arts in Pennsylvania, and to broaden the availability and appreciation of those arts throughout the commonwealth.
 Support for education is a PCA priority.
 The PCA’s Arts in Education Division assists hundreds of Pennsylvania schools to support curriculum, enrich the important work of arts educators, and provide opportunities for students to discover and develop their creative skills and abilities through teaching artist residencies.
 The Division and its partners also place artists in residencies in community-based settings.
 Learn more at www.arts.pa.gov and www.facebook.com/Pennsylvaniacouncilonthearts.